BdevC/timelog/readme.md

 This is a demo application to demonstrate full-stack development capabilities.
 The application consists of the following microservices
 - Front-end: a UI to allow the user to use the application
-- authentication: Using Google and the recommended approach on Next.js
+- Authentication: Using Google and the recommended approach on Next.js
-- logger: A passthrough to log user data separately from the front-end
+- Logger: A passthrough to MongoDB to log user data separately from the front-end

 #### The following technologies are featured ####
 - Kubernetes - A cluster to manage the services